 My latest adventure took me to Morocco, where I spent a week in June with my boyfriend, Jonny.
 After striking a compromise between a lazy pool holiday and somewhere that had something to offer in the way of culture, we decided Morocco would be just the place.
 We could spend a day exploring the busy maze of souks and other vibrant sights of Marrakech, before retreating to the coast for some much-needed R&R…Bliss!

 So here’s my verdict…

 As expected, the hustling bustling city of Marrakech was brilliantly chaotic and took my mind straight back to my recent visit to India.
-The smell of spices was prominent, the air was thick from the heat and the roads were lined with an abundance of vendors selling all sorts of knick-knacks and street food.
+The smell of spices was prominent, the air was thick from the heat and the roads were lined with an abundance of vendors selling all nature of knick-knacks and street food.

 Marrakech is constantly growing in modernity, however, it is the ancient Medina that tourists flock to.
 Bordered by tall brick walls that stretch for 20km, nearly all the buildings within the enclosed area are painted an orangey-pink hue, gaining it the nickname ‘the Red City’.

 Jemaa el-Fna Square

 Jemaa el-Fna is Marrakech’s largest square, forming the heart of the old city.
 Filled with colourful fruit stands, open front shops and horse-drawn carriages, the square attracts huge crowds of locals and tourists alike.
 Evenings are most certainly the best time to visit, as the whole square comes to life with the sound of music and twinkling of lanterns.
 Here, you’ll also find a number of snake charmers and dancing monkeys performing for money – though they’re definitely an acquired taste – in fact some of the locals’ treatment towards animals alarmed me and it’s truly upsetting that more isn’t done to prevent cruelty towards animals in some countries.